Snooker147/ReactTypescriptTemplate/README.md

 # Packages
 This template project includes following packages:
+- TSLint (Autoconfigured => see tslint.json)
+- PostCSS and AutoPrefixer
 - Webpack Dev Server
 - URL and File Loader
 - SASS (and CSS minifier for production)